dechristopher/sms.party/README.md

 **OR**

-Run and build all at once with our lifecycle scripts *tools/sms-up.sh* and *tools/sms-down.sh*
+Build and run all at once with our lifecycle scripts *tools/sms-up.sh* and *tools/sms-down.sh*

 ***